radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 For a *de novo* assembly, step 3 de-replicates and then clusters reads within each sample by the set clustering threshold and then writes the clusters to new files in a directory called `peddrad_clust_0.85`.
-Intuitively we are trying to identify all the reads that map to the same locus within each sample.
-The clustering threshold specifies the minimum percentage of sequence similarity below which we will consider two reads to have come from different loci.
+Intuitively, we are trying to identify all the reads that map to the same locus within each sample.

-> **NB:** The true name of this output directory will be dictated by the value you set for the `clust_threshold` parameter in the params file.

 You can see the default value is 0.85, so our default directory is named accordingly.
 This value dictates the percentage of sequence similarity that reads must have in order to be considered reads at the same locus.

+> **NB:** The true name of this output directory will be dictated by the value you set for the `clust_threshold` parameter in the params file.

+You'll
-You'll more than likely want to experiment with this value, but 0.85 is a reliable default, balancing over-splitting of loci vs over-lumping.
+more than likely want to experiment with this value, but 0.85 is a reliable default, balancing over-splitting of loci vs over-lumping.
 Don't mess with this until you feel comfortable with the overall workflow, and also until